I-am-Erk/CDDA-Tilesets/doc/style/MShockXotto+/readme.md

 ![furnitures](image/furnitures.png)

-- Outline using a less-saturated, darker color taken from the sprite's pallete.
+- Outline using a less-saturated, darker color taken from the sprite's palette.

 # Terrain